 Shah did put out some specific benchmarks pitting the Skylake Xeon SP chips against the Vulcan ThunderX2 chips, thankfully, which complement the results we have seen on the prototype of the Isambard supercomputer at the University of Bristol.

 As you might expect, given the memory bandwidth advantage it has over the Skylake Xeons, Shah emphasized the performance difference between the Xeon SP and the Vulcan ThunderX2 on the STREAM Triad memory benchmark.
-In this case, the memory bandwidth was measured on two-socket servers, one using a pair of the top bin 32-core ThunderX2s and another using a pair of the 20-core Xeon SP 6148 Gold processors – a typical chip for HPC customers – from Intel, then normalized for a single socket.
+In this case, the memory bandwidth was measured on two-socket servers, one using a pair of the top bin 32-core ThunderX2s and another using a pair of the 20-core Xeon SP 6148 Gold processors – a typical chip for HPC customers – from Intel.
 Take a look:

 The ThunderX2 chip is delivering 34.7 percent better memory bandwidth as gauged by the test (not 33 percent as the chart says), which is a significant advantage for workloads that are bound in terms of memory bandwidth.
 (That covers a lot of HPC workloads.)

-This chart takes a look at relative performance on SPEC integer and floating point tests, with various compilers used during the tests, again normalized for a single socket:
+This chart takes a look at relative performance on SPEC integer and floating point tests, with various compilers used during the tests:

 This is very interesting data in that it shows the difference in performance between the GNU open source compilers and Intel’s own compilers on the Skylake processors and then how the Vulcan ThunderX2 stacks up when using the GNU compilers.
 The fine print there says that Cavium has measured the current performance on pre-production silicon and then projected what it will get from production silicon with the CPU cores running in turbo mode.